DUI First 72 Hours: What to Do Right Now [2026]

 Maybe it happened last night.
 Maybe it was three days ago and you have been staring at the ceiling since, cycling between "this can't be happening" and "what do I do."

-The internet is full of two things right now: attorney ads telling you they can "fight for your rights" and forum posts that make it sound like your life is over.
-Neither is useful.
-What you need is a checklist — what to do right now, in order, with the deadlines that actually matter.
+The internet is full of two things right now: attorney ads promising to "fight for your rights" and forum posts that make it sound like your life is over.
+Neither helps.
+What you need is a checklist, what to do right now, in order, with the deadlines that actually matter.

 Here it is.